fengshang1972/EPANETMSX2Manual/docs/2_framework.rst

 dependent.

 A mass balance report is provided for all species that are represented by the differential variables, :math:`\boldsymbol{x_b}` and :math:`\boldsymbol{x_s}`.
-For each specie the report lists the ratio of the total mass entering the system to the total mass leaving the system (including mass lost to reaction).
+For each species the report lists the ratio of the total mass entering the system to the total mass leaving the system (including mass lost to reaction).

 Dispersion modeling of particular species can be excluded from the network solution procedure by not assigning them a molecular diffusivity.
 It can also be excluded for pipes that experience highly turbulent flow resulting in a Peclet number (:eq:`Peclet_Number`) above a user-specified limit.